Sh3nr0n/MasterClassReactExpress/README.md

 ## Créer une requête de type GET pour afficher des images

  - Dans le dossier **routes**, créer un fichier **getImages.js**

+       var express = require('express');
+       var router = express.Router(); // The router.METHOD() methods provide the routing functionality in Express, where METHOD is one  of the HTTP methods, such as GET, PUT, POST, and so on, in lowercase.
+Thus, the actual methods are router.get(), router.post(), router.put(), and so on. var Image = require('../schema/schemaImage')

        router.get('/', async function(req, res, next) {
          console.log('getImage.js : Got a Get request')